 Just like we do with our domestic household animals, we need to make sure our lambs receive a vaccine, are wormed and castrated.

 We suggest “5 in 1” vaccine or getting advice from your local vet as to which vaccine is best for the area you live in.
 They will need one vaccine at around 6-8 weeks of age, or when the lamb is around 10kg, and a follow up booster around 4 weeks later.
 Castration should happen around 2 weeks after vaccination.
+Never have castration performed under anaesthetic as lambs can react badly, light sedation or pain relief only.

 We recommend worming happen at the same time as vaccination (roughly 10kg weight), and this will need to be done annually.
 Commercial wormers are fine to use, we do however suggest rotating the type of wormer you use to avoid any resistance building up.